DRIVER-EU/test-bed-time-service/README.md

 * Run `npm run start-local` to run a time service for a localhost testbed.
 * OR Run `npm run start -- -k <kafka broker host:port> -s <schema registry host:port>

+Alternatively, you can install the time-service from [npmjs.com](https://npmjs.com) `npm i -g time-service`.

 ## Usage

 The Test-bed Time Service acts as a state machine following the diagram below:

 ![States](out/doc/uml/statediagram/statediagram.png)

 State transitions can be triggered by sending Timing Control messages via Kafka.
 These messages are described in AVRO, as detailed in the [avro-schema-repository](https://github.com/DRIVER-EU/avro-schemas/blob/master/core/time/connect-status-time-control-value.avsc).

 ### Idle to Initialized